Nuts and seeds are certified superfoods.

 They are similar to nuts but without the reaction risk.

 Pumpkin seeds are highly nutritious and are a good source of many nutrients.
-Just eating few pumpkin seeds provide you with a substantial quantity of proteins, healthy fats, and dietary fiber.
+Just eating a few pumpkin seeds provides you with a substantial quantity of proteins, healthy fats, and dietary fiber.

 They’re also a good source of vitamin K, iron, magnesium, potassium, phosphorus, zinc, copper, and manganese.